pyta-uoft/website/index.md

 ### C0111: Missing Docstring {#C0111}

 This error occurs when a module, function, class or method has no docstring.
-Some special methods like __init__ don't require a docstring.
-Students are expected to write docstrings for every module, function, class and method.
+Some special methods like `__init__` don't require a docstring.

 ~~~~ {include="C0111_missing_docstring"}
 ~~~~